csnje/rust-debugging/README.md

 ---

-## Command Line with Rust Toolchain
+## Using the Rust Toolchain on the Command Line

 ### Tools